ignaciohrdz/FLAT-O/README.md

     - Upper lip: 61 to 65
     - Lower lip: [65, 66, 67, 68, 61]

-This means that, in order to annotate the lower eyelids and lips properly, you will have to mark the edge points [37, 40, 43, 46, 49, 55, 61, 65] twice.
+This means that, in order to annotate the lower eyelids and lips properly, you will have to mark the edge points (i.e. 37, 40, 43, 46, 49, 55, 61, 65) twice.

 #### Example